bugQ/win.dlestra.ws/cv.md

 [released on Steam](http://store.steampowered.com/app/464700) in April 2016.

-Following Hawaii native lead designer Sean Keanaaina's direction, I contributed the implementation of Maui's central mechanic, ***Maomeka Pule***, an innovative HUD system for modulating the player characters's attributes in realtime.
-Named for the concept of Prayer (*Pule*), the system was designed to reflect the geographic houses of [the four primary gods of the Hawaiian pantheon](http://paulwaters.com/learning/in-the-begining-hawaiian-gods/), and made use of basic trigonometry, custom shaders and graphic design principles.
+Following Hawaii native lead designer Sean Keanaaina's direction, I contributed the implementation of Maui's central mechanic, an innovative HUD system for modulating the player characters's attributes in realtime.
+Named for the concept of Prayer, the Pule system was designed to reflect the geographic houses of [the four primary gods of the Hawaiian pantheon](http://paulwaters.com/learning/in-the-begining-hawaiian-gods/), and made use of basic trigonometry, custom shaders and graphic design principles.

-Aside from the central *Pule* system, I implemented the rest of the HUD using Unity 4.6's UI framework, and integrated it with the in-game glossary, called the ***Halau*** (School).
+Aside from the central Pule system, I implemented the rest of the HUD using Unity 4.6's UI framework, and integrated it with the in-game glossary, called the Halau (School).
 In addition, I:

 - trained the team on the proper use of distributed version control,
 - stepped in frequently to help resolve merge conflicts and other Git errors,